 Stored Procedures are not support in Vertica.
 External Procedures such as R,C++ can be used in Vertica.

 Shared-nothing architecture is used in Vertica, where all nodes don't share anything in terms of memory and disk storage.
 Shared-nothing architecture are easier to scale, since there is no race or contention caused by locks.
 Moreover, Massively MPP(Massive Parallel Processing) architecture is used in Vertica, which can improve query performance such as increasing the throughput of large joins when multiple machines are involved.
+Newly EON mode has been developed to separate compute from storage, so they can be scaled independently.
+S3 like storage can be used.

 C++, Java, Perl, Python, R